buildingSMART/IDS/Documentation/developer-guide.md

  - [PartOf testcases](testcases-partof.md)
  - [Restriction testcases](testcases-restriction.md)

+In addition, it is highly recommended to also provide the following features for users:

+ - It is intended that IDS auditing results may be saved as BCF-XML format, or connect to an OpenCDE via the BCF-API.
+However, the formatting and overall structuring of these results in BCF are not specified right now.
+ - If the software is not capable of parsing the specified IFC version nominated by the IDS specification, then the user should be made aware of the limitation.

 ### Precision

 A float value is considered to be equivalent to a number `x`, if it lies between (exclusive) the range of `x * (1. - 1.e-6) - 1.e-6` and `x * (1. + 1.e-6) + 1.e-6`.